Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

 ----

-TODO:
+# TODO:
     * ensure that the part where one-vs-many is rerun is incorporated
     * come up with a careful and clear motivation
     * come up with a very short and concise process summary

 # Review Procedure Outline

+### Intro and Motivation Version 1

 To identify individuals in a dynamic context we combine our algorithms with human input.
 Manual reviews are an expensive but powerful resource.
 Efficiently utilizing this resource requires a carefully defined procedure that finds the appropriate trade-off between maximizing the information gained from each manual interaction and minimizing the number of interactions.
 Our review procedure attempts to do as much automatic work as possible before falling back on manual reviewers.
-Our procedure chooses the minimum number of reviews that achieves animal identification.
+Our procedure chooses the minimum number of reviews that achieves animal identification up to a specified redundancy level to minimize the risk of errors.
 The procedure is robust and has mechanisms for detecting errors and recovering from inconsistencies.

+### Intro and Motivation Version 2

+This chapter defines a procedure to organize a large set of unidentified images into groups of individuals.
+To a human, this process might be done by making piles of photographs (annotations), one for every individual.
+However, as the number of piles become large, the time it takes to find the right pile for a new image becomes prohibitive.
+To a computer, this is a clustering procedure.
+Annotations can be viewed as nodes on a graph, and edges can be drawn to connect matching individuals.
+However, a single misclassified edge can result in many misclassified annotations.
+Therefore, we are motivated to combine the search speed of a computer with the verification accuracy of a human, but this is a challenging task.
+Manual reviews are a powerful but expensive resource, and we should only interact with a manual reviewer when necessary.
+We must also design around the fact that humans will occasionally make mistakes.

+To identify individuals while addressing these challenges we propose an algorithm with "humans in the loop".
+A computer vision algorithm finds candidate edges that suggest the identify of a new annotation.
+A learned classifier is used to classify any edges above a confidence threshold.
+A human reviewer checks which (if any) of the remaining suggestions are correct.
+We ensure that the number of manual reviews is small using a priority mechanism to determine the order in which candidate matches are presented.
+This works in conjunction with an inference mechanism that uses the graph structure to determine which candidate edges need to be reviewed.
+Because human reviewers will occasionally make mistakes, the inference mechanism includes a redundancy criteria that detects and corrects these mistakes.
+A termination criteria determines when identification is complete.

 ---------------
 ## Introduction